 The area around this building is currently fenced and gated and will remain so.
 Parking for this building will be provided in the existing paved parking areas in the vicinity.
-The only proposed modification to these lots is that they will provide several landscaped islands to break up large expanses of the parking lot.
+The only proposed modification to the parking area is that they will provide four landscaped islands to break up the large expanses of asphalt.
+Two of the islands will contain a Japanese Zelkova tree, two will contain a red maple tree, and each will be underplanted with five knock-out rose bushes.